afjal4/Precipitation-in-Sierra-Nevada/README.md

 --Gif of the future, long into the future

 ## The Effect on the Long-Term Ecology
 One obvious ecological feature that can be observed from this data is the effect on the physical elevations/topography of the mountain range.
-We can observe that...
+We can observe that diminishing organic matter in soil, or more generally, overall soil quality leads to decreased biomass productivity.
+As a result, we can expect to see a reduction in animal/plant/any form of life diversity in the ecosystem<sup>[8]</sup>.

 We also analysed the effect of varied precipitation on a more local scale to analyse the dynamics of the population of the Ponderosa Pine, a species of tree that is very commonly found in Sierra Nevada.
 We did this using a local interaction model, which is similar to the automaton model used in [Conoway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 <p align="center">